realglebivanov/ts-ioc-di/README.md

 [![CircleCI](https://circleci.com/gh/glebivanov816/ts-ioc-di.svg?style=svg)](https://circleci.com/gh/glebivanov816/ts-ioc-di)

 # About
-This container can be used to create full graphs of objects using it's features.
+This container can be used to create full graphs of objects using its features.
-Dependencies are resolved recursively and are resolved even if they are not explicitly bound to container.

 # Features
 - Constructor injection
 - Property injection
 - Method injection
 - Method/constructor argument injection
+- Autowiring

 # Dependencies
 - Typescript (DI is implemented with typescript types metadata as a dependency)